section-engineering-education/engineering-education/content/articles/pointers-in-c#/index.md.md

 For explicit pointers, the cast operator (()) is essential.
 The conversion is from to in this instance.

 1. The type of pointer to other forms of the pointer.
-2. To other pointer types: byte, sbyte, short, ushort, int, uint, long, ulong
+2. To other pointer types: byte, sbyte, short, ushort, int, uint, long, ulong.
 3. Pointer type to sbyte, byte, uint, int, long, ulong, short, ushort types.

 An example of pointer conversion is illustrated below: